MagicTINTIN/MicaClientpp/README.md

 Then, just communicate the name and the key of the group you created to your members, and ask them to complete the "users" section too.<br>
 <br>
 To filter message by group type `/g groupname`, and to go back to general `/g`.<br>
-Be careful, if you are in a group channel and you send a message, it will be only send to the group.
+Be careful, if you are in a group channel and you send a message, it will only be sent to the group.
 <br>

 ### Send a message in private group